 Using Vinegar and Baking Soda

-How to Remove Washing Machine Odor with Oxygen Bleach and Enzyme Detergent
+How to Remove Washing Machine Smell with Oxygen Bleach and Enzyme Detergent

 Using Citric Acid to Remove Buildup

-Mix 1 cup of citric acid and ½ cup of baking soda (optional).
-Choose a long wash cycle and set water temperature to 90ºC (194ºF).
-Citric acid is a mild acid derived from citrus fruits so it’s totally safe.
-It’s considered a natural yet powerful way to remove limescale, soap scum, and buildup.
-It’s a stronger acid than vinegar, so it works for machines with lots of buildup.
-Citric acid can also be used alongside baking soda to help remove odors.
+Try mixing 1 cup of citric acid and ½ cup of baking soda.
+Choose a long wash cycle and set your water temperature to maximum heat.
+Citric acid is a mild acid that comes from citrus fruits so it’s totally safe.
+It’s considered a natural yet powerful way to remove limescale and soap scum buildup.

-How to Remove Washing Machine Odor with Hydrogen Peroxide
+How To Get Rid Of Washing Machine Odor With Hydrogen Peroxide

-- The gasket of your front loading machine (the rubber around the door that forms the seal) traps a lot of water.
-This is a big problem with front loaders and where they tend to grow mold.
+- The gasket of your front loading machine doesn’t drain completely and can trap water.
+This is a common issue with front loading machines and it’s where they tend to grow mold.
 Wipe the gasket dry after each wash.

-- Mold grows in damp places, so leave the washing machine door open when your done with a wash and let it dry out and don’t leave your wet clothes in there for too long.
+- Mold grows in damp, dark places.
+Leave the washing machine door open when your done and let things dry out.

-- Overuse of detergent can cause buildup, so carefully measure out your dose according to your load size and how soiled it is.
+- Using too much detergent can cause buildup.
+Carefully measure out your dose according to the load size and your settings.
 This is especially true for front loaders.
 Use as much as needed but not too much.

-- Using liquid detergents and fabric softener can cause a sticky, waxy buildup on the inside of your washing machine’s drum.
+- Using liquid detergents can cause a waxy buildup on the inside of your washing machine’s drum.
 Try using powdered detergents instead of liquid.
-This problem is worse when you wash at low temperatures.
-Use powdered detergents instead of liquid and use half a cup of distilled white vinegar in place of fabric softener.
+This problem is even worse when you wash at lower temperatures.

-- If you’ve got hard water then you’ll have to deal with both limescale and soap scum, which builds up on surfaces like pipes and hoses.
-Add a water softening product to each wash and follow detergent dosage instructions for hard water.
+- If you’ve got hard water then you’ll have to deal with both limescale and soap scum build up.
+This can happen of stuff like pipes and hoses.
+Try adding a water softening product to every wash.

-Remember: The only way to prevent your machine from getting problems in the future from built up with limescale, soap scum, mold, mildew, and bacteria is to do regular maintenance cleans while keeping the machine dry when not in use.
+Remember: Prevent your machine from smelly built up limescale, soap scum, mold, mildew, and bacteria with regular cleanings and keeping the machine dry when not in use.